Double Moonsault:

 I'm also curious about wrestlers who have tried the move in training, but never in a real-world scenario.
 Nearly 14 years ago, Will Ospreay uploaded footage of a Double Moonsault he hit during practice to his personal YouTube account.
 The description reads:

-To the best of my knowledge and research, however, Will never attempted or hit one in a match proper.
-Sorry, Will — I know people rag on you for Doing Too Much, but you're gonna have to do a Little Bit More if you want to make it into the club.
+To the best of my knowledge and research, however, Will never attempted one in a match proper.
+Sorry, Will — I know people often rag on you for Doing Too Much, but you're gonna have to do a Little Bit More if you want to make it into the club.

 Flip Kendrick sought to put his own spin on the maneuver, rather than emulate Ricochet.
 "My attempt to do it differently," he explains, "was to stick the landing on my feet on the outside so I could celebrate.
 Nobody had done that."